 The Federal Campus Sex Crimes Prevention Act, effective October 28, 2002, requires institutions of higher education to issue a statement advising the campus community where law enforcement agency information provided by a state regarding registered sex offenders may be obtained.
 It also requires sex offenders already required to register in a state to provide notice of each institution of higher education in that state at which the person is employed, carries on a vocation, or is a student.

 The Minnesota Bureau of Criminal Apprehension administers a predatory offender registration and tracking program.
-For additional information regarding this program including general information on registration requirements and notification procedures is available on the Minnesota Bureau of Criminal Apprehension Predatory Offender Registry.
+Information regarding this program including general information on registration requirements and notification procedures can be found at the following website: